-- the amount of the initial measurement of the lease liability; - any lease payments made at or before the commencement date, less any lease incentives received; - any initial direct costs incurred by the lessee; and - an estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset, restoring the site on which it is located or restoring the underlying asset to the condition required by the terms and conditions of the lease, unless those costs are incurred to produce inventories.
+- the amount of the initial measurement of the lease liability; - any lease payments made at or before the commencement date, less any lease incentives received; - · any initial direct costs incurred by the lessee; and

+Notes to the financial statements (continued) for the year ended 31 March 2022 an estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset, restoring the site on which it is located or restoring the underlying asset to the condition required by the terms and conditions of the lease, unless those costs are incurred to produce inventories.
 The lessee incurs the obligation for those costs either at the commencement date or as a consequence of having used the underlying asset during a particular period.